 A key issue for Taka is the question of whether saké should be consumed cold or hot.
 His case for hot saké tells us about his commitment to culture as a living concern.

 I (Taka) was born in 1973 a small paper industry town in Ehime Japan.
 My father introduced saké to me when I was seven years old or younger.
-At the time, I have never seen adults drink saké as cold in the small town in the countryside of Japan.
+At the time, I have never seen adults drink saké cold in a small town in the countryside of Japan.
 People always heated their saké, even if they are good or bad, cheap or expensive.
 Luckily my hometown had a good saké maker, and I had good experiences with saké when I was young.
 However, the 1980s is the time when the consumption of saké in Japan started dropping down.
-Many Japanese people had bad experiences by drinking bad quality saké because most of the saké in Japan were bad quality at the time.
+Many Japanese people had bad experiences by drinking poor quality saké because most of the saké in Japan were bad quality at the time.
 This means the most of Japanese people who were born after the 1930s know only bad hot sakés.
 I remember I have struggled to find good saké (for me) in Tokyo when I was the 20s.

 In the 1980s, some saké makers started producing dry and light flavour saké.
 This type of saké became very popular in Tokyo.
 Then in the 1990s, an expensive “Ginjo” style was introduced and it became popular under the Japanese bubble economy.
 Many saké makers shifted to produce sakés using high polished rice, with fruity aroma and sweetness.
 Also, they promoted these sakés to be consumed cold.
 Actually, they tasted better at cold temperature, because of the aroma and sweetness.
 Those Ginjo Saké makers, including huge (mega) makers, made TV CMs and marketing campaigns of cold Ginjo Sakés.
 And many Izakayas (Saké bars) liked them because serving cold saké is much easier than serving Kan-zaké for them.